RavensbourneWebMedia/Dynamic-Web/sessions/02/README.md

 ### Peer learning

-1. **Publish** your presentation and any other relevant material.
+1. **Publish** your mini-lesson and any other relevant material.
 We recommend GitHub (we :green_heart: :octocat:) but you can publish elsewhere as long as it's accessible by anyone.

-2. Add the link to your presentation (and any other relevant material) to the `Teams` Google document I emailed you.
+2. Add the link to your mini-lesson (and any other relevant material) to the `Teams` Google document I emailed you.

 ### Project